How should my chatbot interact? A survey on human-chatbot interaction design: Chatbots Social Characteristics

 The strategies highlighted in the surveyed literature for providing \textit{manners} are the following:

-\textbf{[S1] to engage in small talk:} \cite{liao2018all} and \cite{kumar2010socially} point out that even task-oriented chatbots engage in small talk.
-When categorizing the utterances from the conversational log, the authors found a significant number of messages about the agent status (e.g., \textit{``what are you doing?}''), opening and closing sentences as well as acknowledgment statements (\textit{``ok,''} \textit{``got it''}). \cite{jain2018evaluating} also observed that first-time users included small talk in the introductory phrases.
-According to \cite{liao2018all}, these are common behaviors in human-human chat interface, and chatbots would likely benefit from anticipating these habitual behaviors and reproducing them.
+\textbf{[S1] to engage in small talk:} \citet{liao2018all} and \citet{kumar2010socially} point out that even task-oriented chatbots engage in small talk.
+When categorizing the utterances from the conversational log, the authors found a significant number of messages about the agent status (e.g., \textit{``what are you doing?}''), opening and closing sentences as well as acknowledgment statements (\textit{``ok,''} \textit{``got it''}). \citet{jain2018evaluating} also observed that first-time users included small talk in the introductory phrases.
+According to \citet{liao2018all}, these are common behaviors in human-human chat interface, and chatbots would likely benefit from anticipating these habitual behaviors and reproducing them.
 However, particularly for task-oriented chatbots, it is important to control the small talk to avoid off-topic conversations and harassment, as discussed in Sections \ref{sec:damagecontrol} and \ref{sec:conscientiousness}.

-\textbf{[S2] to adhere to turn-taking protocols:} \cite{toxtli2018understanding} suggest that chatbots should adopt turn-taking protocols to know when to talk.
+\textbf{[S2] to adhere to turn-taking protocols:} \citet{toxtli2018understanding} suggest that chatbots should adopt turn-taking protocols to know when to talk.
 Participants who received frequent follow-up questions from the task management chatbot about their pending tasks perceived the chatbot as invasive.
-Literature in chatbot development proposes techniques to improve chatbots' turn-taking capabilities (see e.g., \cite{brown1987politeness, deBayser2017hybrid, candello2018having}), which can be explored as a mean of improving perceived chatbot's \textit{manners}.
+Literature in chatbot development proposes techniques to improve chatbots' turn-taking capabilities (see e.g., \citet{brown1987politeness, deBayser2017hybrid, candello2018having}), which can be explored as a means of improving chatbots' perceived \textit{manners}.